 You can join whatever Fediverse site you like, or join multiple ones.
 If you later want to move to another Fediverse site that you like better, you can take your follows with you and leave a forwarding address.
 (I might do that myself after I finish the countdown from my current site.)
 If you’d like to learn more, Ruth Kitchin Tillman, who co-administers one of those sites, has a useful introductory guide, written especially with library folks in mind.
 Newcomers, or those who would like refreshers, might also find the documentation on fedi.tips useful.
 You can also find a large directory of sites to consider, as well as various apps for using them if you don’t want to just use their websites, at joinmastodon.org.

 I do plan to continue posting the countdown on Twitter as well, though it might appear in more abbreviated form there due to the smaller character limits for posts, and might appear later than it does in the Fediverse.
 (Or possibly earlier in some cases; I’m not quite sure myself how long it typically takes posts to propagate through the Fediverse.)
+[Update: I stopped posting it on Twitter on December 11, for reasons I gave there that day.]
 And, as usual, I’ll also post and periodically update my countdown here on this site, where the only controlling whims are my own.

 Reformatted for my blog, here is my countdown for 2023:

 November 2: “Wait a minute- you ain’t heard nothing yet!” said Al Jolson onscreen in 1927, and the movies would never be the same again.
 Arun Starkey on The Jazz Singer, the first “talkie” feature film, joining the public domain in 60 days. #PublicDomainDayCountdown